pietervincken/renovate-tekton-argo-talk/k8s/tekline/README.md

 | Not present | No match  | Run |
 | No match  | *  | Skip |
 | *  | Match | Skip |

+Next to the label based skipping, commit based skipping is also supported based on the `[skip ci]` match.
+If `[skip ci]` is found in the commit message, no pipeline is triggered (not even the delegate).